inabikarilibrary/inalib/inapedia/players/brazilian/hikky.md

 # Hikky

-Hikky is a Brazilian player, maining Chain and Hybrid.
+Hikky is a Brazilian :brazil: player, maining Chain and Hybrid.
 She is known for her unorthodox playstyle.

 ## Achievements